Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 The suspension of Jimmy Kimmel and the promise to silence other late-night hosts for criticizing the administration.

-Then they stop coming because all problems were solved.
+Yeah, then they stopped coming because all problems were solved.

 Administration should disturb everyone on the right, left and center.